Hrishi1810/TicTacToe/README.md

 # TicTacToe
-Its the classic game of Tic-Tac-Toe
+Its the classic game of Tic-Tac-Toe played between 2 players Whichever one gets 3 consecutive blocks wins the game